8 Amazing Videos to Teach and Practice Mindfulness with Kids

 Take deep breaths and try to let your body be still.

-I also prep them for a mindfulness session by saying something like this,
+You can prep them for a mindfulness session by saying something like this:

 That whole dialogue technically leads them through a mini mindfulness session, because it forces them to focus on your specific directions and think only about their hand positioning (ideally).
 So, it’s a good warm up to the video, or could be done on its own.